svrooij/node-sonos-ts/docs/sonos-device/notifications-and-tts.md

 A lot of people want to send text to sonos to use for notifications (or a welcome message in your B&B).
 This library has support for text-to-speech but you'll need a text-to-speech endpoint.
-To keep this library as clean as possible, the text-to-speech server is build in a seperate package.
+To keep this library as clean as possible, the text-to-speech server is build in a separate package.
 See [node-sonos-tts-polly](https://github.com/svrooij/node-sonos-tts-polly) for a text-to-speech server that uses Amazon Polly for speech generation.

 For my [sponsors][link_sponsor] I've setup a hosted version, so if you don't want to setup your own server, you know what to do.